phantasm66/mtarep/README.md

 Installation
 ------------
 - git clone https://github.com/phantasm66/mtarep.git
-- create & customize config.ru, mtarep-thin.yml and mtarep-conf.yml configs using the included example configs
+- create config.ru, thin.yml and mtarep.yml configs from included example configs
-- start thin web server
+- start the thin web server
+- check the specified mtarep error_log location for any errors
+- run mtarep/collector.rb manually to test your mtarep.yml (errors display on stderr)
 - cron mtarep/collector.rb to run every 15 minutes (additional details below)
-- once the collector has run at least once, go to http://hostname:port (according to your mtarep-thin.yml config file)
+- go to http://hostname:port (according to your thin.yml config file)

 Data Collection Schedule
 ------------------------
-You may need to adjust your cron scheduling interval for mtarep/collector.rb according to the amount of data you want mtarep to collect, the number and size of your MTA maillogs, etc. Before you schedule the cron, it might be wise to do a manual collection run with your production mtarep-conf.yml and time it.
+You may need to adjust your cron scheduling interval for mtarep/collector.rb according to the amount of data you want mtarep to collect, the number and size of your MTA maillogs, etc. Before you schedule the cron, it might be wise to do a manual collection run with your production mtarep.yml and time it.
 The collector has logic built in that allows it to safely terminate any previously running collector processes, so as to avoid collection run overlaps, collisions, etc.